sotrh/learn-wgpu/docs/beginner/tutorial3-pipeline/README.md

 The `primitive` field describes how to interpret our vertices when converting them into triangles.

-1. Using `PrimitiveTopology::TriangleList` means that each three vertices will correspond to one triangle.
+1. Using `PrimitiveTopology::TriangleList` means that every three vertices will correspond to one triangle.
 2. The `front_face` and `cull_mode` fields tell `wgpu` how to determine whether a given triangle is facing forward or not. `FrontFace::Ccw` means that a triangle is facing forward if the vertices are arranged in a counter-clockwise direction.
 Triangles that are not considered facing forward are culled (not included in the render) as specified by `CullMode::Back`.
 We'll cover culling a bit more when we cover `Buffer`s.

 ```rust